 - a.
 Application and Certificate for Payment: To be submitted to IHDA no later than 5 days prior to the draw inspection for review by Construction Compliance.
-Application shall include the following: AIA Document G702, Application and Certification for Payment, and AIA Document G703 submitted by the GC and all subcontractors. - Change Order Packet: To be submitted to IHDA no later than 30 days prior to inclusion within a construction draw package for review by Construction Compliance.
-Upon receipt of a completed CO packet, Construction Compliance will issue a determination within 15 days
+Application shall include the following: AIA Document G702, Application and Certification for Payment, and AIA Document G703 submitted by the GC and all subcontractors. - b.
+Change Order Packet: To be submitted to IHDA no later than 30 days prior to inclusion within a construction draw package for review by Construction Compliance.
+Upon receipt of a completed CO packet, Construction Compliance will issue a determination within 15 days. - Submittal Log: For projects subject to the Build America, Buy America (BABA) Act, where IHDA has provided HOME or NHTF resources, a complete submittal log detailing all covered materials utilized on the project.

-Design, Construction & Regulatory Compliance Requirements Version: 20240415 Page 49 of 49
+Design, Construction & Regulatory Compliance Requirements Version: 20241021 Fane 50 of 50